 Each year the department has a baseline budget of graduate funding which it offers to new students on a competitive basis.
 Students must meet minimum School of Graduate Studies (SGS) eligibility requirements to receive this form of support.

 Faculty of ARTS "GA" Funding

-Graduate Assistanceships (or "GAs") are awarded and paid on a semester basis.
+Graduate Assistantships (or "GAs") are awarded and paid on a semester basis.
 In Political Science, GAs are normally assigned work as teaching assistants.
 Each GA unit consists of 56 hours of work over a 14-week period within a semester (i.e., an average of 4 hours per week).
-No student may be awarded more than 8 GA units in any given year.
 Students will be asked to apply for GA funding prior to the semester.
 In some circumstances students may be guaranteed GA funding during the admission process.